 Warm/Cold compresses: cold compresses can help give temporary relief on top of giving prescription medications as suggested by the vet.
 Veterinarian Dr. Drew suggests applying an ice pack or cold compress for about 10 minutes if you are able to locate the painful area.
 Whether to use ice or a warm compress is a matter of what you are dealing with.
 Dr. Dan says that if the pain is due to a pinched nerve, then ice works best as it decreases the local swelling around the nerve and it helps relieve pressure, but if there are muscles spasms and tension which is commonly seen with pinched nerves, then warm compresses will feel better but it's important to cover a large area for best relief.
 He therefore suggests starting using ice for 10 minutes at a time and if no relief is seen after 2 to 3 treatments, then heat may be tried.

 Consider chiropractic care.
 Some dog owners report success with chiropractic care.
 Yes, there are chiropractors catering to dogs too!
 Chiropractic care though isn't meant to replace veterinary care or surgery; it's simply an alternate care option for chronic cases or when there are side effects from medication.
 What does chiropractic care accomplish?
 It focuses on the alignment of the spine.
-In this link, you will find some chiropractic care success stories.
 It's best to play it safe and look for a certified animal chiropractor .The American Veterinary Chiropractor Association offers listings for certified chiropractors.

 Try acupuncture.
 Acupuncture is another option for dogs with disk problems.
 Sometimes it's used in conjunction with chiropractic care.
 My vet suggested that this is an option for my dog if things don't get better.
 She is an awesome vet that also does acupuncture.